mc-wiki/minecraft-mod-heywiki/README.md

 > [!WARNING]
 > This API is an experimental feature and might change at any time.

-Data pack and custom server authors can now use `heywiki:identifier` and `heywiki:translation_key` in `custom_data` component to provide custom namespace and name for an item.
+Data pack and custom server authors can use `heywiki:identifier`, `heywiki:translation_key` and `heywiki:fallback_title` in `custom_data` component to provide custom namespace and name for an item.
 However, this only accounts for custom items.
 For 1.20.4, you can populate these fields directly in NBT.

 You need to use the method above to register a new wiki with a custom namespace using resource pack.
 If it is not feasible to ask your players to download a resource pack, we can also ship it with the mod itself.